-Based on the National Severe Storms Laboratory (NSSL) successful demonstration of the operational utility of dual polarization data from its WSR-88D [3, 6], the NEXRAD agencies have approved an acquisition program to deploy this capability to all WSR-88D units.
-L3 Titan, with radar engineering support from Baron Services, was selected in Sep 2007 as the main contractor to develop, produce and deploy the dual polarization upgrades.
-Deployment is anticipated for 2010-2012.
-Initial products to be available with dual polarization are listed in Section 4, below [9].
+Based on the National Severe Storms Laboratory (NSSL) successful demonstration of the operational utility of polarimetric data from its WSR-88D [3, 6], the NEXRAD agencies have approved an acquisition program to deploy dual polarization (DP) capability to all WSR-88D units.
+L3 Titan, with radar engineering support from Baron Services, was selected in Sep 2007 as the main contractor to develop, produce and deploy the DP upgrades.
+Deployment is anticipated for 2009-2012.
+Initial products to be available with DP are listed in Section 5, below.